 Have you ever wondered what’s going on in someone’s mind?
 Yeah, me neither.
 I mean who has time to worry about others these days?
 But really, though.
 I wish I had at least thought ahead of this silly prank.

 Prom night’s in the hall this time since the atrium’s reserved for a choir rehearsal.
-To be honest, It’s not too bad: students are having a good time, the DJ’s cooking, and I even see Mr Fredrick, our history teacher, breaking out some gnarly (not the good way) moves.
-Naturally, you’d think we’d cool it down tonight.
+To be honest, It’s not too bad: students are having a good time, the DJ’s cooking, and I even see Mr Fredrick, our history teacher, breaking out some gnarly moves.
+Normally, you’d think we’d cool it down tonight, right?
 You know, leave the ‘regulars’ alone.
-But I can’t help it.
+But no, I just can’t help it.

 “You’re eyeing the weird kid again, Nance.
 Got something in mind?”
 Jenny flicks her camera out, already ushering the other girls to move from the booth we’re sitting at.